nathanael-fijalkow/games_book/11_Counters/complexity.md

 We are now equipped to prove our upper bounds.
 We begin with a nearly trivial case.
-In a coverability asymmetric vector game with existential initial credit, the counters play no role at all:  \textrm{Eve}\ has a winning strategy for some initial credit in the vector game if and only if she has one to reach the target location $\ell_f$ in the finite game played over $\?L$ and edges $( \ell, \ell')$ whenever
+In a coverability asymmetric vector game with existential initial credit, the counters play no role at all:  Eve\ has a winning strategy for some initial credit in the vector game if and only if she has one to reach the target location $\ell_f$ in the finite game played over $\?L$ and edges $( \ell, \ell')$ whenever